 Unlike most fraternity & sorority communities, all six fraternities and seven sororities are local.
 These groups were started at Trinity by Trinity students.
 The fraternity & sorority community has a rich history at Trinity, with some groups dating back over 75 years.

-Now that Recruitment has officially kicked off for the 2017-2018 academic year, make sure to sign up for our Master Recruiting Lists.
-Through this list, students will receive invitations throughout the semester to attend specific organizational events.
-Also, any student interested in potentially receiving a bid in the spring MUST be on the Master List by January 1, 2018.
+Recruitment officially kicks off for fraternities and sororities on Friday, September 7th.
+Interested students should plan to attend Greek 101 at 3:00 p.m. in Northrup 040, immediately followed by Official Kick-Off on the Coates Esplanade.
+At this event, students will meet members from each organization and have the opportunity to sign up for our Master Recruiting Lists.
+Through this list, students will receive invitations throughout the semester to attend specific organizational events and programs.
+Also, any student interested in potentially receiving a bid in the spring MUST be on the Master List by January 1, 2019.

 The Greek community is self-governed with Greek Council serving as the governing body for all social fraternities and sororities.
 There are several student-run sub-committees of Greek Council that oversee many aspects of Greek Life: Greek Life Unity Nights, Alumni Leadership & Lunch series, the Alumni Weekend Greek Carnival, community-wide service projects, creation of the University Safer Parties Initiative (SPIn), and more.
 Sub-committees are an opportunity for students to develop leadership skills in a real-world, tangible context.